-Just East of Amsterdam Central Station, following the Oosterdokskade, there has been a lot of development.
-Interesting architecture that has arisen here include the Amsterdam Doubletree hotel, the public library OBA and the Amsterdam music conservatory and Science Museum Nemo.
+Just East of Amsterdam Central Station, there is some interesting architecture: the Amsterdam Doubletree hotel, the public library OB, the Amsterdam music conservatory and Science Museum Nemo.
 Follow the instructions in the article and you’ll enjoy a nice Architecture Amsterdam tour.
-Have a break to enjoy a drink and food at the popular venue Hannekes Boom, a café with a beautiful view over the water.

 This tour takes about 45 minutes walking.